marian42/marian42.github.io/content/article/partdesigner/index.md

 {{< img "orrery2.jpg" "" >}}

-The gears run reasonably smooth in the printed part.
+The gears run reasonably smoothly in the printed part.
 Choosing the size of the axle holes is a tradeoff between having too much resistance and being too loose.
 Of course the real, injection molded parts have tighter tolerances than one can achieve with a consumer 3D printer.
 This example shows that 3D printed parts can be combined with original Lego parts.